Skip to content

 Grants may also be awarded for projects that strengthen research activities or enhance the visibility and societal appreciation of science.

-Grants for Art
+Grants for the Arts

 The Foundation’s art grants aim to support artistic practice and to foster opportunities for society to engage with and experience art.